Monday, 30 March 2015

 I like milongas which have the right physical conditions for dancing, which play good traditional music in cortinas and where people, especially those who are not good friends, when they are not chatting will observe the non-verbal behaviours for dancing found in traditional milongas that are to do with tact and courtesy, invitation and acceptance.

-There is one particular new milonga I like in St Andrews, Scotland, more of a practica, even though it's not at all traditional.
+There is a new milonga I like at the university in St Andrews, Scotland, more of a practica, even though it is not at all traditional.
 It is attended almost entirely by young and new dancers.
 They have picked up on the idea of invitation by look.
 I go sometimes even though there are no tandas and up to half the music can be alternative.
-I go because I like the feeling there, the atmosphere.
+I go because I like the atmosphere.

-I am twenty years outside the very young bracket and I came to tango dancing not quite three years ago; so if I go alone to dance as the woman in a place where I am not known I do not want to to compete with a room of young girls.
-Many men will dance first with who they know and after that with the young - sometimes the other way round!
-This is not uncommon in tango as in life and young women who dance with experienced partners can pick up the dance very quickly and become good dancers.
+I am twenty years outside the "very young" bracket and I came to tango dancing not quite three years ago; so if I go alone to dance as the woman in a place where I am not known I do not want to to compete with a room of young girls.
+Many men will dance first with who they know and after that with the young - sometimes vice versa This is not uncommon in tango as in life and young women who dance with experienced partners can pick up the dance quickly and become good dancers.
 Similarly, I do not want to go to milongas known to be frequented primarily by couples who tend to go to dance together.

-Milongas like these (and others specialist milongas - those with alternative music or those regularly featuring live music) arise in places with an established, often sizeable community of dancers, or one with a very strong and specific dancing culture.
+Milongas like these (and others 'specialist' milongas - those with alternative music or those regularly featuring live music) arise in places with an established, often sizeable community of dancers, or one with a strong and specific dancing culture.
 They cater for different tastes in music, dance, etiquette.
 There is much to be said for this separation since reconciliation between people who like different kinds of music for dancing is unlikely.
-The trick is finding a milonga that suits you.
+It is about finding a milonga that suits you.

-Sometimes hosts will deliberately set up beginner milongas.
+Sometimes hosts will deliberately set up 'beginner' milongas.
 I like milongas with variety - a mix of ages and experience.
-I think I like a dance with a local feel, non-specialist, a milonga for everyone who likes good trad music, where there are people who arrive alone, people in couples, new dancers, experienced dancers and visitors.
-If only life were that simple!
+I like a dance with a local feel, non-specialist, a milonga for everyone who likes traditional music, where there are people who arrive alone, people in couples, new dancers, experienced dancers and visitors.
+Milongas where experienced dancers dance with new dancers are healthy environments, but not necessarily common.
+The local milonga playing good music in tandas with cortinas, and the right physical conditions for dancing is also vanishingly rare.

-I think places where experienced dancers dance with new dancers are healthy environments, but not necessarily common.
-The local milonga playing good music in tandas with cortinas, and the right physical conditions for dancing, is vanishingly rare.
 By "a milonga for everyone", I mean everyone who comes to feel the music, to dance, not to put into practice their latest move from class or to try and remember, while in someone's arms with sublime music playing, the latest message about technique.
-"Everyone" by no means excludes brand new dancers.
-It positively includes them because there is no faster, better way to learn to dance than by dancing with people who can already dance.
+"Everyone" includes brand new dancers because there is no faster, better way to learn to dance than by dancing with people who can already dance.

 Why I don't need saving, or, a response to "Tango: Let's break the rules"